Introduction to Multi-Armed Bandits: Background on KL-divergence

 \section{Background on KL-divergence}

-The proof relies on \emph{KL-divergence}, an important tool from Information Theory.
-This section provides a brief introduction to KL-divergence that suffices for our purposes.
+The proof relies on \emph{KL-divergence}, an important tool from information theory.
+We provide a brief introduction to KL-divergence for finite sample spaces, which suffices for our purposes.
 This material is usually covered in introductory courses on information theory.

 Throughout, consider a finite sample space $\Omega$, and let $p, q$ be two probability distributions on $\Omega$.
 Then, the Kullback-Leibler divergence or \emph{KL-divergence} is defined as:

 This is a notion of distance between two distributions, with the properties that it is non-negative, 0 iff $p=q$, and small if the distributions $p$ and $q$ are close to one another.
 However, KL-divergence is not symmetric and does not satisfy the triangle inequality.